zmcartor/homestead-guide/source/ethereum-clients/cpp-ethereum/what-are-the-modules.rst

     - libjsconsole: JavaScript console for access to eth - deprecated, to be replaced by nodejs application
     - libjsengine: underlying engine for libjsconsole, to be removed
     - libweb3jsonrpc: json-rpc server-side endpoint, provides http and IPC (unix socket, windows pipe) connectors
-    - libwebthree: service connectors for ethereum, swarm/ipfs and whisper.
+    - libwebthree: service connectors for expanse, swarm/ipfs and whisper.
     - libwhisper: whisper implementation
 - **webthree-helpers** - build system and some external dependencies
     - cmake: cmake files for build system, contains specification of inter-dependencies